 Psoriatic arthritis is a condition that affects 5%-30% of people who have psoriasis.
 It leaves your skin feeling itchy and dry, while your joints are aching and sore.
-This combination results in major discomfort from a tremendous amount of inflammation occurring within the body.
-Working out becomes difficult given how discomforting it can be when you have this condition.
+This combination results in major pain from a tremendous amount of inflammation occurring within the body.
+Working out becomes difficult given how painful it can be when you have this condition.
 However, that doesn’t mean exercise is completely out of the question.
 Here are some workout mistakes to avoid when working out with psoriatic arthritis.

 If you’re not careful, you could be making psoriatic arthritis workout mistakes that could lead to your symptoms becoming even worse.
-People who suffer from psoriatic arthritis will often experience discomfort in different areas of their bodies.
+People who suffer from psoriatic arthritis will often experience pain in different areas of their bodies.
 That means that certain motions will be more challenging for one person than they will be for another person with the same condition.
 Given how important staying physically active is to better overall health and wellness, we recommend doing it, but doing so without making psoriatic arthritis workout mistakes.
-Keeping your joints flexible will actually reduce the amount of stiffness and discomfort you feel in them.
+Keeping your joints flexible will actually reduce the amount of stiffness and pain you feel in them.

 If you want to avoid placing undue stress on joints and prevent additional inflammation, then you should keep in mind our list of workout mistakes people with psoriatic arthritis sometimes make.
-When you are diligent, you will avoid unwanted discomfort while still getting the exercise you want to enjoy.
+When you are diligent, you will avoid unwanted pain while still getting the exercise you want to enjoy.

 Here are the most common psoriatic arthritis workout mistakes:

 Not Warming Up